 From pre-arrival right through to your graduation, we assist students from all cultural backgrounds to succeed.

-Our International Course Guide (pdf, 4.5mb) is a great source of information on programs available to International students, as well as general information about FedUni and our campuses.
+Our International Course Guide (pdf, 2.5mb) is a great source of information on courses available to International students, as well as general information about FedUni and our campuses.

 If you are currently in Australia, you can experience FedUni first-hand!